jo2lxq/wafl/WAFL-ViT/README.md

 You can access our dataset from [this link](https://drive.google.com/file/d/1GKbMyfAkvCVT1a6g2KyvkC3MYxf5VPrZ/view).

+If you use CUBR dataset, please read [CUBR README](./CU/README.md).

 After downloading zip file, please extract its contents into the `WAFL-ViT/data` directory of the project root.
 If you're using the command line and are in the project root (`wafl` directory), you can use the following command to extract the files: